lhvuong11/website/README.md

+Hello everyone!

-I am a recent grad from the University of California, San Diego.
-I aim to leverage my abilities and soft-skills in order to gain real-world experience in the technological industry.
+My name is Linda Vuong and I'm currently working as an Associate Test Technician with a computer sceience background.
+I graduated from the University of California, San Diego with a B.S. in Mathematics-Computer Science and have been studying on topics involving Infromation Technology and UI/UX Design.
+I aim to leverage my abilities to gain real-world experience in the technological industry.
+Being an adaptable team player, I am able to quickly grasp new concepts while efficiently communicating with my peers.
 I am dependable, reliable, and am always ready to learn and grow!

-Being an adaptable team player, I am quickly able to grasp new concepts and will ensure I perform to the best of my abilities no matter the circumstances.
-I often let my creativity shine when composing projects that require some sort of artist vision.

-##### I am looking for Entry Level Information Technology roles!
+##### I am seeking Entry Level Information Technology or UI/UX roles!

 ![LinkedIn Header](linkedin.jpg)